-Based on this approximation, we derived probabilities $q_A(r)$ for selecting edges to be incorporated into candidate solutions of an EA during mutation such that the average expected number of edge-selections until choosing an edge of an optimum solution is minimized.
-Using these probabilities, the expected number of edge-selections is asymptotically linear in the number of vertices instead of $\Theta(n^2)$ with uniform selection.
+solution is minimized.
+Using these probabilities, the expected number of edge-selections until each edge in an optimum solution is chosen is asymptotically linear in the number of vertices instead of $\Theta(n^2)$ with uniform selection.

 Next, we analyzed a (1+1)-EA, with five variants of edgeexchange mutation, for the unconstrained MSTP.
 The edge to be inserted was selected either at random or according to the probabilities $q_A(r)$.
 The edge to be removed is chosen uniformly or greedily.
-We obtained tight upper bounds for expected running times of the (1+1)-EA on average-case instances.
-When using the approximately optimal edge-selection strategy for choosing the edge to be inserted, the expected running time is dominated by the initial sorting of the edges to determine ranks, and the (1+1)-EA is asymptotically as fast as Kruskal's classical MST algorithm.
+We obtained upper bounds for expected running times of the (1+1)-EA on non-degenerate instances.
+When using the approximately optimal edge-selection strategy for choosing the edge to be inserted, the expected running time is dominated by the initial sorting of the edges to determine ranks, and the (1+1)-EA is, on a non-degenerate instance, asymptotically as fast, as a classical implementation of Kruskal's MST algorithm.